ceph/ceph/doc/radosgw/admin.rst

                 +-----+  Subuser  |
                       +-----------+

-You can create, modify, view, suspend and remove users and subusers.
-In addition to user and subuser IDs, you may add a display name and an email address for a user.
-You can specify a key and secret, or generate a key and secret automatically.
-When generating or specifying keys, note that user IDs correspond to an S3 key type and subuser IDs correspond to a swift key type.
-Swift keys also have access levels of ``read``, ``write``, ``readwrite`` and ``full``.
+Users and subusers can be created, modified, viewed, suspended and removed. you may add a Display names and an email addresses can be added to user profiles.
+Keys and secrets can either be specified or generated automatically.
+When generating or specifying keys, remember that user IDs correspond to S3 key types and subuser IDs correspond to Swift key types.

+Swift keys have access levels of ``read``, ``write``, ``readwrite`` and ``full``.

 Create a User